FortuneN/FineCodeCoverage/README.md

 RunWhenTestsExceed				   Specify a value to only run coverage based upon the number of executing tests. **Cannot be used in conjunction with RunInParallel**
-Exclude							   Filter expressions to exclude specific modules and types (multiple values) Include							   Filter expressions to include specific modules and types (multiple values) ExcludeByFile					   Glob patterns specifying source files to exclude e.g. **/Migrations/* (multiple values) ExcludeByAttribute				   Attributes to exclude from code coverage (multiple values) IncludeTestAssembly				   Specifies whether to report code coverage of the test assembly
+Exclude							   Filter expressions to exclude specific modules and types (multiple values) Include							   Filter expressions to include specific modules and types (multiple values) IncludeReferencedProjects          Set to true to add all referenced projects to Include.
+ExcludeByFile					   Glob patterns specifying source files to exclude e.g. **/Migrations/* (multiple values) ExcludeByAttribute				   Attributes to exclude from code coverage (multiple values) IncludeTestAssembly				   Specifies whether to report code coverage of the test assembly